hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/21- Terraform Import.md

 ### Terraform Import:

-#### import existing infrastructure into the Terraform configuration using Terraform import command
+#### import existing infrastructure into the `Terraform` `Management` using Terraform import command

-Terraform Import lets you target a resource that already exists, and map it to a resource you've defined in the code
+Terraform Import lets you target a resource that already exists, and map it to a resource you've already defined in the code